Akwa Ibom State: Politics

-The State government is led by a democratically elected governor who works closely with the state house of assembly.
+The State government is led by a democratically elected governor who works closely with the state House of Assembly.
 The capital city of the state is Uyo.

 Electoral system

 The electoral system of each state is selected using a modified two-round system.
-To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
-If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.
+To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of the State local government Areas.
+If no candidate passes the threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.